How Reading Supports Your Child’s Communication Skills

-Reading with your child can help them learn to love reading which will lead to a lifelong enjoyment of books.
+Reading with your child can help them learn to love reading, which will lead to a lifelong enjoyment of books.
 It’s so easy for kids and adults alike!
-Here are some tips that encourage children for reading to improve their communication skills:
+Here are some tips that encourage children to read to improve their communication skills:

 - Create a reading routine.
 This is an important first step in encouraging children, or even yourself, to read more often.
 Choose the same time each day and make it a positive, rewarding experience.

 - Read to your child!
 This is one of the best ways for children to learn about books and reading because you can help them sound out words which will improve their vocabulary.
 You’ll also be able to find easier stories that correspond with specific ages or interests so they stay engaged in what they’re reading.